 The defendant allegedly failed to pay them regular wages or promised “allowances” for time between assignments.
 It also allegedly sought to enforce non-compete clauses in their contracts during periods when they lacked both employment and pay.
 The lawsuit asserted common law claims for breach of contract and fraudulent inducement, as well as statutory claims like unpaid wages, minimum wage violations, and waiting time penalties.
 Unfortunately for the plaintiffs, the defendant went out of business while the lawsuit was pending.
 Another class action with similar facts, however, resulted in a settlement for nearly $30 million after seven years of litigation, amounting to about $1,600 per plaintiff.
 Vedachalam v.
 Tata America Int’l Corp., No. 4:06-cv-00963, complaint (N.D.
 Cal., Feb.
 14, 2006).

 Business law and commercial law attorney James G. Schwartz has represented Bay Area businesses for nearly 40 years.
 If you or your business is involved in a legal dispute, we can help you understand your rights and obligations while advocating for your interests.
-To schedule a free and confidential consultation, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation, contact us today online or at (925) 463-1073.